 - 1. Cultural Fine Arts (SF183) can be made of any art media but should symbolize what makes them unique. - 2.
 How Are We Different?
-Interview (SF183) should follow the interview guide in the participant manual on page 3 and should reflect on the differences and similarities between you and the person you are interviewing. - 3.
-Name Art (SF183) should be a creative art exhibit that symbolizes or explains where your name came from and what it means.
+Interview (SF183) should follow the interview guide in the participant manual on page 3 and should reflect on the differences and similarities between you and the person you are interviewing.

+- 3. Name Art (SF183) should be a creative art exhibit that symbolizes or explains where your name came from and what it means.
 Can use any media. - 4.
-Family History (SF183) -depicting your family cultural history or the ethnic make-up of your community noting who were the first settlers, where did they come from, is there evidence of the background today (local celebrations, family celebrations, museum or educational displays, historical markers, etc.) - 5.
-Exhibit depicting a Cultural Food (SF183) that is special to your family.
+Family History (SF183) -depicting a 4-H member's family cultural history or the ethnic makeup of your community noting who were the first settlers, where did they come from, is there evidence of the background today (local celebrations, family celebrations, museum or educational displays, historical markers, etc.) - 5.
+Exhibit depicting a Cultural Food (SF183) that is special to a 4-H member's family.
 Can be a story or essay. - 6.
-"This is Who I Am" Poem (SF183)-written by the 4-H'er that reflects who they are. - 7.
-Poster (SF183) that depicts what you have learned through the i2i Project. - 8.
-Biography (SF183) about an historical figure who has made a positive impact on our society or who has made a difference in the lives of others. - 9.
+"This is Who I Am" Poem (SF183)-written by the 4-H member that reflects who they are. - 7.
+Poster (SF183) that depicts what a 4-H member has learned through the i2i Project. - 8.
+Biography (SF183) is about an historical figure who has made a positive impact on our society or who has made a difference in the lives of others. - 9.
 Play Script (SF183) written about a different culture.